OpEnchanter/ecosystems/README.md

 ![Island](readme-resources/Island1.png)
 ![Island](readme-resources/Island2.png)

 ## Getting Started 🚀
+1. Download the `.zip` from the releases on this page.
+2. Unzip the file.
+3. Run the `.exe` (if prompted asking if you want to run the file click more options, then run anyway).

+## Compile from source 💾

 ### Prerequisites
 - **.NET**: Ensure that you have the .NET SDK installed on your computer.